Why Are Structured Directories Important?

-Now, let’s pretend that you store everything on your computer in one single folder – some of us are probably known to use our desktops for this.
-Imagine how long it would take you to find data you collected on a specific day a few years ago.
+Let’s pretend you store everything on your computer in one folder.
+Imagine how long it would take to find data you collected on a specific day a few years ago.
+Instead of keeping every document in a single place, files are often organized using directories or folder structures.

 Looking for a cheat sheet?
 Check out our one-pager!